“Any” in Italian

 Any proposal will be considered.

-As you can see, they are only used with singular nouns.
-They can be used with a plural noun only if they follow the noun.
+The placement of these words in sentences is relevant also for their number.
+In fact, they can be used with a plural noun only if they follow the noun.

 Porta dei vestiti qualsiasi.